Syntax-Error-1337/Open-Temp-Mail/DEPLOY.md

 Navigate to the project directory and install dependencies.

-1. Open your terminal in the `version 2` folder of your project:
+1. Open your terminal in the project folder:
     ```bash
     cd "path/to/open-temp-mail"
     ```
+    *(Navigate to where you cloned the repository)*

 2. Install project dependencies:
     ```bash
     npm install